 It’s a practical decision, rather than an emotional one, for some people.

-Conversely, there are people who choose to never marry because they simply enjoy the essence of maintaining their freedom… even while in the throws of a loving, committed relationship.
+Conversely, there are people who choose to never marry because they simply enjoy the essence of maintaining their freedom… even while in the throes of a loving, committed relationship.

 They say that money changes everything.